CAAPIM/gateway-ansible-playbook/roles/gateway_install_license/README.md

 Requirements
 ------------
 * Place license (*.xml) files on the control node in the directory (default /tmp/license) defined in `controller_dir_license_location` (see Role Variables section).
+* Create this directory and copy all license files to this folder if it does not exist.
+* User for running Ansible should have access to this directory and files within it.

 * Specify gateway's hostname/IP in the hosts file [gateway_primary_db]] section.
     ```